t-foster/t-foster.github.io/StartingTesting.md

         * Unit test main function
     * Tests
         * Test framework complexity
-        * Lack of experience
+        * Lack of experience with writing testing code
-        * Unique syntax
+        * The Unique syntax frameworks use
+            * What even is `EXPECT_EQ`?
 2. Choose a unit testing framework
-    * Unit testing frameworks make testing easier
+    * Unit testing frameworks make testing easier.
+        * They provide the glue so you can write tests
     * Ask the other developers what ones they have used before
     * Find a survey where developers tell what framework they use
         * [Jetbrains Developer Ecosystem 2023 is excellent for this](https://www.jetbrains.com/lp/devecosystem-2023/)